bdastur/notes/aws/aws_networking_readme.md

 #### Connecting private subnets to the internet

-* For IPV4 subneet - use a NAT gateway.
+* For IPV4 subnet - use a NAT gateway.
 The NAT gateway will allow all outgoing traffic to pass to the internet.